-Croatia is an increasingly well-known tourist destination and every year more and more visitors come.
+Croatia is an increasingly well-known tourist destination, full of attractions, and every year more and more visitors come.

 The most sought after tourist destinations allow tourists to engage in a variety of activities, where they also nurture tradition and tailor their offer to the interests and needs of tourists.
 Croatia offers a wide range of activities and sights that can be visited within the capital and beyond.

 Dubrovnik is a city with a fantastic sightseeing area, just outside its parameters.
 The Old Town Walls were erected to protect the city from maritime attacks and have stood for hundreds of years.
 They’re a designated UNESCO world heritage site and visitors can walk around the ramparts to view the Old Town and the sea.

 The Plitvice National Park is an ideal site for nature lovers and is the most visited land-based attraction.
 This idyllic location is covered in lakes, rivers, and waterfalls for visitors to wander around on.
 These are crossed by footpaths and bridges, which makes this location one of the most photogenic locations in the area.
 Lucky visitors may even catch a glimpse of some of the wildlife that this area is home to.
 This ecosystem supports majestic animals such as the Golden Eagle and the Lynx, which can sometimes be seen by visitors.

 Zadar is the fifth-largest city in Croatia and is home to many historic churches.
 Many years ago it served as the headquarters of the Roman Catholic Archdiocese of Zadar, which still exists to this day.
 The old town of Zadar is a car-free zone and this makes it the ideal area to stroll around and view the churches.
 These include the Cathedral of Anastasia, which is the biggest church in the area and home to several relics.